DotAScripter/helm-demo-project/jpod/README.md

 2. Compile Java code
 'make build'

-3. Setup port (optional)
+3. Setup ports and IP addresses
-To set the inter-service port, run:
-'export JPOD_SERVICE_PORT=[port]'
-If not set, this will default to 8082

-To set the http port, run:
+To set the service ports and addresses, specify all env variables used in ClusterService.java
-'export JPOD_HTTP_PORT=[port]'
-If not set, this will default to 8083

 4. Run executable
 'java -jar ./target/jpod-1.0.jar'